Curb Expenses & Increase Cannabis Yields With Systems Thinking

 LED lights haven’t always offered the ideal light spectrum for growing cannabis, but the technology has advanced a lot in the last two years.
 With the possible exception of vegetative lights, LEDs should affordably meet all your needs.
 At least anecdotally, they’ve been shown to improve yields.
 (We also touched on this subject last October in an interview with John Torkelson, Senior Operations Manager at Point Seven Group.)

 Cannabis consultant Van McConnon, in a recent interview with Marijuana Business Magazine, rather bluntly suggested indoor growing isn’t economically viable in the long run.

 “The indoor facilities are the noose that’s going to hang these businesses.
 My advice to every client I talk to is, ‘Do not spend another dollar on indoor grows.
 Period.
-You want to save money on indoor?
+Do you want to save money indoors?
 Don’t build it.”

 While regulations around greenhouse and hoop house growing vary from one locality to the next, and a large, existing indoor growing infrastructure is already in place, the industry seems to be heading in the direction of outdoor growing by default.
 We’re not telling you how to grow, just talking about a potential opportunity.

 Last month, Peters advised growers in a separate interview, “Get out of the municipal [water] system if you can.
 This is an unnecessary expense.”

 A septic system and bioswales provide an alternative to those able to manage it, notes Peters.
 (The Green Studio Handbook defines bioswale as “densely vegetated open channels designed to attenuate and treat stormwater runoff,” although the definition clearly extends to agricultural and industrial runoff.
 It’s a simple, under-utilized approach to environmental mitigation.)